All our libraries are closed in Alert Level 3 Step 1.

 Heritage Collections houses the largest collection of works by and about Alexandre Dumas outside France, including first editions and 2000 pages of manuscripts.

-The repository for a significant collection of archive material sourced from west Auckland individuals, families, organisations, pakihi and communities.
+The repository for a significant collection of archive material sourced from west Auckland individuals, families, organisations,

 A major collection, which represents 70 years of research on the Western Districts by the late amateur historian and archaeologist John (Jack) Thomas Diamond (1912-2001).
+This collection was inscribed on the New Zealand register of the UNESCO Memory of the World in 2017.
+See all Auckland Libraries inscriptions.

 The Friends of East Coast Bays Library Local Archives contains clippings, booklets and some local community records about the East Coast Bays (from Campbells Bay to Long Bay).
 The collection can be accessed by making an appointment with the staff at East Coast Bays Library.